anyscale/madewithml.github.io/docs/courses/mlops/product.md

 Alternatives considered

-- Currently, the tagging process involves adding tags into an input box but what if we could separate the process into sections like frameworks, tasks, algorithms, etc. to guide the user to add relevant tags.
+- Currently, the tagging process involves adding tags into an input box but what if we could separate the process into sections like `frameworks`, `tasks`, `algorithms`, etc. to guide the user to add relevant tags.

 !!! warning
     We would definitely implement this simple alternative first and continue to use it for A/B testing to benchmark against more sophisticated methods.
 But for this course, we're going to jump the ML-based solution so we can design and implement components that are particular to ML systems.